apache/linkis-website/community/how-to-vote-a-committer-pmc.md

     I think making him a ${Committer/PMC} will be a recognition of his outstanding work for Linkis.
 So, I am happy to call VOTE to accept ${Candidate Name} as an Linkis ${Committer/PMC}.

-    Voting will continue for at least 72 hours or until the required number of votes is reached.
+    Voting until the required number of votes is reached.

     Please vote accordingly:
     [ ] +1 approve